relizabet/Day_Planner/README.md

 My biggest challenge for this assignment was getting the local storage to actually display.
 The data does persist in local storage but I was unable to retrieve it in a way that it would persist on the page.

+### As of 07/28/2020

+The most recent commit was posted after the deadline, and is not intended to be graded.
+With the assistance of my tutor I was able to solve the localStorage persistance problem and wanted to update the code accordingly.

 ## Authors

 - **Rachel Campbell** - _complete work_ - [relizabet](https://github.com/relizabet)